Naalu/ds-senior-capstone-projects-website/deliverables/Implementation.md

 Understand Django: Throughout the first release, it became clear that a deeper understanding of Django's core components was essential for this project.
 While most team members had a general grasp of the framework, we faced challenges in leveraging Django's built-in tools and features effectively.
 This led to some inefficiencies and delays when implementing certain features.

 ## Demo

-Include a link to a video showing the system working.

-Grading criteria (5 points): This section will be graded based on the quality of the video and on the evidence that the features are running as expected.
-Additional criteria are the relevance of the demonstrated functionalities, the correctness of the functionalities, and the quality of the developed system from the external point of view (user interface).